Share your comments on the DEIS.

 “We’re really excited to share the DEIS and hear from the communities that the new MAX line could serve,” said David Unsworth, director of project development and permitting at TriMet.
 “The comments we get during this stage will help define what’s important for the next several years of design and public engagement.”’

 The study analyzes the transit project’s costs and benefits, environmental as well as social, compares several proposed routes under consideration, and explores ways to minimize negative impacts of the project.
-It also identifies an initial route proposed by project staff, which was publicly presented in March.
+It also identifies the project staff's initial route proposal, which was publicly presented in March.
 This information along with public input will be considered by decisionmakers in selecting the final light rail route.

 A regionwide transportation ballot measure in 2020 would help fund the project along with matching funds from the federal government.
 The project is competing with other transit projects across the country for matching federal dollars.